International Law (11267.1)

-Year Teaching Period Convener Mode of Delivery 2020 Summer Semester Prof Sascha BACHMANN (Ph: ) ON-CAMPUS
+Year Teaching Period Convener Mode of Delivery 2020 Summer Semester MR Sascha Dov BACHMANN (Ph: ) ON-CAMPUS

 This unit provides students with an understanding of the principles, sources, processes and institutions of both public and private international law.
 The relationship between international and domestic law is considered where relevant.
 An understanding of the development and relevance of public and private international law in relation to a number of contemporary challenges is also considered.

 This unit may be co-taught with a PG version of the unit.